 Struggling with heroin addiction can lead to feelings of hopelessness and isolation, but there are many resources available for support.
 Comprehensive inpatient and outpatient rehabilitation programs are available to people struggling with substance use disorder.

-If you are struggling with heroin addiction, contact us at Futures of Palm Beach to learn about our inpatient addiction treatment plans, the innovative tools we use and the ongoing support that we provide for a healthy life of recovery from heroin addiction.
+If you or a loved one is struggling with heroin addiction, contact us at Futures to learn about our inpatient addiction treatment plans, the innovative tools we use and the ongoing support that we provide for a healthy life of recovery.